chrisvdm/redwoodjs-stripe/README.md

 After setting up your app via the CLI, you'll find a demo page has been added to your app.
 This is intended as an in-app API reference, though in proper store it might a little different.

-### `<StripeProvider/>`
+### `<StripeProvider customer/>`

-Uses a provider to manage the StripeCart, store customer data and contain logic.
+Uses a provider to manage the StripeCart, store customer data and contain the plugin logic on the web side.

-Pass a [querystring](https://stripe.com/docs/search#search-query-language) to `customer.search` to get corresponding Stripe Customer.

 **Example 1**